walles/catiplicator/README.md

 * Test what happens when skill level goes above difficulty of available assignments
+* Put cat picture as background for in-game screen
-* Put cat pictures as backgrounds for all screens
+* Put cat picture as background for level-finished screen
 * Add meow sound effect when starting a new level
 * Add a music score.
 Auto-generated from the Internet?
 * Localize into Swedish